-- Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body to balance the nervous system for optimum health and vitality.
+- Integrative Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body to balance the nervous system for optimum health and vitality.
 CST enhances the function of the central nervous system and is an effective treatment for numerous medical problems associated with stress, trauma, and physical pain.
 CST works with the structure, fluids, and energy of the body and is typically performed with the client completely clothed.
 Walter is certified in both Upledger (functional) and Biodynamic Craniosacral Therapy.
-He uses a integrative full spectrum approach to address the needs of each client Learn more
+He uses an integrative full spectrum approach to address the needs of each client.
+Learn more